Rockstar New England: Acquisition and projects under Rockstar Games (2007–present)

-Under its contract with Rockstar Games, Mad Doc developed an enhanced version of Bully, which had been developed by Rockstar Games' Rockstar Vancouver studio and released to commercial success for the PlayStation 2 in 2006.
+Under its contract with Rockstar Games, Mad Doc developed an enhanced version of Bully, which had been developed by Rockstar Games's Rockstar Vancouver studio and released to commercial success for the PlayStation 2 in 2006.
 Mad Doc remastered the game and added further missions, characters, and items.
 The version was announced as Bully: Scholarship Edition in July 2007 for the Wii and Xbox 360.
 By December 2007, Mad Doc and its roughly 100 employees had relocated to a 20400 sqft office in Ballardvale, a village within Andover.
 Davis stated that the studio would remain in Andover because it was his "favorite place", where he lived with his wife Vicky and was planning to raise his children.
 Shaun McDermott, while chief financial officer of the studio, regarded the location as an asset because of the wide range of lifestyles that employees could live in nearby communities.
-In late 2007, Davis was named the Entrepreneur of the Year by the Greater Boston Chamber of Commerce.
-Around this time, Mad Doc created maps for the multiplayer mode of Turok, developed by Propaganda Games and released in February 2008.
+In late 2007, Davis was named the "Entrepreneur of the Year" by the Greater Boston Chamber of Commerce.
+Around this time, Mad Doc created maps for the multiplayer mode of Turok, which was developed by Propaganda Games and released in February 2008.

 Bully: Scholarship Edition was released in March 2008.
-Take-Two Interactive, Rockstar Games' parent company, acquired Mad Doc in the same month for $6.068 million: $3.740 million in cash, 53,033 shares of its unregistered common stock (valued at $1.353 million), and $975,000 in development advances.
-The acquisition was announced on April 4, 2008, and Mad Doc became part of Rockstar Games as Rockstar New England.
-Davis remained with the studio as studio director, alongside Ken Davis.
-Employees initially reacted positively to the acquisition due to the reputation and size of Rockstar Games.
+Take-Two Interactive, Rockstar Games's parent company, acquired Mad Doc in the same month for $6.068 million: $3.740 million in cash, 53,033 shares of its unregistered common stock (valued at $1.353 million), and $975,000 in development advances.
+The acquisition was announced on April 4, 2008, and Mad Doc was integrated with Rockstar Games as Rockstar New England.
+Davis remained with the studio as the studio director, alongside Ken Davis.
+Its employees initially reacted positively to the acquisition due to the reputation and size of Rockstar Games.
 Over time, the former Mad Doc workplace culture faded while crunch increased.
 Some employees "felt they were expected by other people within the company to prove their dedication to Rockstar through long hours, and that they would be 'harassed' when trying to leave the studio".
 In June 2009, Rockstar New England laid off approximately 10% of its staff, including several artists and the entire quality assurance (QA) department.
-According to one insider speaking with Kotaku, Rockstar Games sought to have one dedicated QA studio instead of having QA departments at its other studios.
+According to an insider speaking with Kotaku, Rockstar Games sought to have one dedicated QA studio instead of having QA departments at its other studios.
 Other employees reported at the time that the severance packages were "fairly generous" and that Rockstar Games was helping some of the affected employees get new jobs.
-However, one laid-off artist later claimed that he had not received such assistance.
+One laid-off artist later claimed he had not received such assistance.